-Merck KGaA, Darmstadt, Germany, a leading science and technology company, operates across healthcare, life science and electronics.
-Around 58,000 employees work to make a positive difference to millions of people's lives every day by creating more joyful and sustainable ways to live.
-From advancing gene editing technologies and discovering unique ways to treat the most challenging diseases to enabling the intelligence of devices - the company is everywhere.
-In 2020, Merck KGaA, Darmstadt, Germany, generated sales of € 17.5 billion in 66 countries.
+Merck KGaA, Darmstadt, Germany, a leading science and technology company, operates across life science, healthcare and electronics.
+More than 60,000 employees work to make a positive difference to millions of people's lives every day by creating more joyful and sustainable ways to live.
+From providing products and services that accelerate drug development and manufacturing as well as discovering unique ways to treat the most challenging diseases to enabling the intelligence of devices - the company is everywhere.
+In 2021, Merck KGaA, Darmstadt, Germany, generated sales of \in 19.7 billion in 66 countries.

 The company holds the global rights to the name and trademark "Merck" internationally.
-The only exceptions are the United States and Canada, where the business sectors of Merck KGaA, Darmstadt, Germany operate as EMD Serono in healthcare, MilliporeSigma in life science, and EMD Electronics.
+The only exceptions are the United States and Canada, where the business sectors of Merck KGaA, Darmstadt, Germany, operate as MilliporeSigma in life science, EMD Serono in healthcare and EMD Electronics in electronics.
 Since its founding in 1668, scientific exploration and responsible entrepreneurship have been key to the company's technological and scientific advances.
 To this day, the founding family remains the majority owner of the publicly listed company.